lessless/weblog/README.md

 - There are few Open/Closed violations because entities from log file entries, e.g., Path and IP Address, are represented as string literals instead of value objects.
 At the moment, it seems like a reasonable tradeoff.
 - I decided not to wrap every parsed line in a class but instead provide aggregates for Visits and Views.
 That would be better than passing around a data structure for a few reasons: better communication of intent (second rule of Simple Design) and better encapsulation of domain knowledge (better than having a Formatter massaging hashes).
 -  Initially, I considered log entry valid if it contains at least a path on the premise that it should be displayed in summary if a visit to it was recorded.
 But exploring an alternative option without `StatsRepository` led me to a better design where it's not needed at all.
 Also, I got rid of most of the code smells, including SRP violation in `StatsRepository` when it knows the difference between a Visit and a View.
 The code is here https://github.com/lessless/weblog/pull/1
+-  In this implementation, `Views` and `Visits` are largely the same, and the idea that they are specific cases of a larger abstraction is very diluted.
+Mostly that's because `StatsRepository` drags the essential difference onto itself, leaving `Visit` and `View` merely presentation concerns.